MEET THE TEAM

 Since 2005, Ms. Green has had an ongoing relationship with the federal government as a grant reviewer and has a diverse portfolio of opportunities as she has worked with the following agencies: U.S. Department of Health and Human Services, Headstart, Health Resources and Services Administration(HRSA), Substance Abuse and Mental Health Service Administration (SAMHSA), Family Youth & Families Bureau (FYSB), Minority Business Development Agency (MBDA) and many others.
 She has been a reviewer for several State of Illinois agencies - Human Services, Public Health and the Criminal Justice Information Authority.
 In addition, she has been a grant reviewer for Arch Grants Global Startup, Balsa Foundation and United Way of Greater St. Louis.

 In 2016, under her guidance, JFY Consulting was awarded the National Association Self-Employed (NASE) Growth Grant and has worked with clients for secure grant funding and corporate sponsorships.
+In 2021, Ms. Green provided technical assistance as a contracted grant reviewer for a behavioral health agency in Minnesota that resulted in an grant award of 4 million from SAMHSA.
 She has successfully achieved the following state and federal certifications for the company- MBE, AABE, SDB, WBE, WOSB – Federal; MBE – State of Illinois; and HUB – State of North Carolina.

 Matthew Alexander Williams was born and raised in the St. Louis Metropolitan area.
 He earned his bachelors in Sociology-Pre Law/Consumer Economics from the University of Illinois at Urbana Champaign, his master’s in Business Administration (specializing in Strategic Management) from Lindenwood University, and earned an additional master’s in Public Administration and Public Policy (specializing in Program Management) at the University of Illinois at Chicago.
 He is a member of the Project Management Institute and holds the title of Project Management Professional (PMP).